423 - Bachelor's Degree in Civil Engineering

--A system of continuous assessment, which will be carried out throughout the learning period.
+- A continuous evaluation system, which will be carried out throughout the entire learning period.

-- A comprehensive assessment test reflecting the achievement of learning outcomes, at the end of the learning period.
+- A global assessment test that reflects the achievement of learning results, at the end of the teaching period.

-A fundamental requirement for passing the course by continuous assessment is to attend a minimum of 80% of the classroom activities of the course.
+It is a fundamental requirement to be able to pass the subject by continuous evaluation to have participated as a minimum in the 80% of the face-to-face activities of the subject.

 4. Methodology, learning tasks, syllabus and resources

 4.1.
 Methodological overview

 The subject consists of 6 ECTS credits, which represents 150 hours of student work in the subject during the semester.
 40% of this work (60 hours) will be carried out in the classroom, and the rest will be autonomous.
 To make the temporal distribution, the teaching week is used as a measure, in which the student must dedicate to the study of the subject 10 hours.